 - Three times more likely to be elected to class office?

-Support this vital Artists-in-Schools program!
+Support this vital Artists-in-Schools Initiative!

 Artists-in-Schools is made possible through partnerships with Chatham County, Chatham County Schools, and North Carolina Arts Council.